NATO-EU relations and security dynamics in the Gulf in focus at online meeting of NATO PA members

 This draft report discusses ways to rejuvenate the transatlantic bond and to seek fairer burden sharing in the context of the NATO 2030 agenda and the revision of NATO’s Strategic Concept.
 Despite the pandemic and other new challenges, NATO continues to demonstrate its…

-2021 - PRELIMINARY DRAFT REPORT - NATO AND THE MEDITERRANEAN SECURITY AGENDA
+2021 - REVISED DRAFT REPORT - NATO AND THE MEDITERRANEAN SECURITY AGENDA

 Sonia KRIMI (France)

-The Mediterranean Sea has three strategic entry points, providing access to the Atlantic Ocean, the Red Sea which leads to the Indian and Pacific Oceans, and the Black Sea which leads to the Russian world.
+The Mediterranean Sea has three strategic entry points, providing access to the Atlantic Ocean, the Red Sea which leads to the Indian and Pacific Oceans, and the Black Sea which leads to Eastern Europe and Russia.
 Thus, the Mediterranean connects all the world’s major…

 2020 - GENERAL REPORT - THE RISE OF CHINA: IMPLICATIONS FOR GLOBAL AND EURO-ATLANTIC SECURITY

 Gerald E. CONNOLLY (United States)

 The rapid rise of the People’s Republic of China in the last part of the 20th century and early decades of the 21st century represents a paradigm shift in global affairs comparable in magnitude to the collapse of the Soviet Union.

 2020 - REPORT - COVID-19 AND TRANSATLANTIC SECURITY